 "We're working on new functionality in the ring," she said, "both in terms of payments and keyless entry but also around how we can interact more with our environment.

 "We're also working on bracelets.
 I don't want it to be modular in the sense that you swap out a plastic part.
-We're very, very integrated so would just be modular in the sense that you can maybe change the band or dress it up a little bit."
+We're very, very integrated so [the bracelet] would just be modular in the sense that you can maybe change the band or dress it up a little bit."

 Let's use tech to stop looking at screens